 15 – There’s no good way to go straight across the valley here, so this is a ‘virtual’ part of the walk.
 First we cross the valley with the creek and the wetland.

 15 – This is the creek, in the middle of the wetland.

 16 – Looking back from Sumac Prairie, we can see Maple Ridge on the far side of the road.

 16 – This is the main part of Sumac Prairie – it’s very steep which makes it difficult to walk.

 16 – More of the open part of the prairie

 Sumac Prairie has big patches of prairie flowers.

 16 – Bird’s Foot Violets in the spring

 16 – This is the caterpillar of a rare moth (Unexpected Cycnia) that I’ve found here a few times, eating the leaves and pods of Whorled Milkweed.

-16 – And this is an even rarer moth – a Northern Flower Moth.
-This spot is the farthest north it’s ever been found in Wisconsin.
+16 – And these are even rarer moths – Northern Flower Moths.
+This spot is the farthest north this species has been found in Wisconsin.

 16 – Rough False Foxglove is an unusual dry prairie plant that doesn’t grow anywhere else on our property.